SonilPro/SonilPro/README.md

 - 👋 Hi, I am Antonio
-- ☕ I am a full stack web developer specializing in Java and Javascript, and no they are not similar.
+- 👩‍💻 I am a full-stack web developer with expertise in a variety of languages and frameworks.
+Recently, my focus has been primarily on the JavaScript ecosystem
-- 🧑‍🏫 I am also a passionate developer experience advocate focusing mostly on Internal Developer Platforms using Backstage
+- 🧑‍🏫 I am a passionate advocate for developer experience, with a particular emphasis on building Internal Developer Platforms using [Backstage](https://github.com/backstage/backstage).